 ack = producer.send(topicName, b'Hello World!!!!!!!!') metadata = ack.get() print(metadata.topic) print(metadata.partition)

-Above code sends a message to the topic named ‘myTopic’ in Kafka server.
+The above code sends a message to the topic named ‘myTopic’ in Kafka server.
 However, what if that topic is not already present in the Kafka server?
-In such case, Kafka creates a new topic with this name and publish messages to it.
+In such a case, Kafka creates a new topic with this name and publish messages to it.
 Convenient isn’t it?
 But you should remember to check for any spelling mistakes in topic names.

 producer = KafkaProducer(bootstrap_servers = bootstrap_servers, retries = 5,value_serializer=lambda m: json.dumps(m).encode('ascii'))